Cheryl Dunye: Stranger Inside (2001)

 Dunye became interested in exploring motherhood within imprisonment in Stranger Inside by the birth of her daughter and Harriet Jacobs's Incidents in the Life of a Slave Girl.
 Additionally, Dunye was interested in the topic of incarcerated women through Angela Davis's work and the Critical Resistance's Creating Change conference at University of California, Berkeley.
 In a 2004 issue of Feminist Studies, Dunye discussed some of her inspiration and purpose for the film, particularly how these women make prison a home.
 "In approaching this piece," Dunye says, "I was interested in how connected a lot of these women are to the outside world and how they find that balance to being an inmate, being a mother, being a member of a family or a clan, or a group that got them in--one that they support or have to support.
 It puts these women in many different spaces at the same time.
 But one space that they have to call home is this institution: the prison."
 Dunye did extensive research into women's prisons and extended this research process to the cast and crew during preproduction, like visiting actual women's prisons.

 Dunye conducted a screenwriting workshop modeled after Rhodessa Jones's Medea Project: Theater for Incarcerated Women during her research.
 The workshop consisted of Dunye working with 12 incarcerated women from the Shakopee Correctional Facility in Minnesota; this partnership was commissioned through the Walker Art Center during Dunye's time as the center's Artist in Residence.
+Catherine Opie took mug shots of the people involved in the film's production, though few of the photographs were actually featured in the final cut due to pressure from HBO.
 Dunye looked to understand the interpersonal relationships in prison and their use as a means of survival.
 The collaborative project of the script was then performed in live readings by the twelve workshop participants and presented at the prison.
 By the time of the release of the film, seven of these women were released and were able to attend a screening at the Walker Center.
 Those that had not yet completed their sentences were able to view the film at the Shakopee Women's Facility as the film was screened there as well.
 A live reading performed by professional actors was recorded by the Walker Centre and was showcased at festivals and contributed to the successful funding and production of the film.

 Black is Blue (2014)

 Dunye's short film Black Is Blue (2014) screened at over 35 festivals, after great traction and funding from the Tribeca Film Institute.
-The short film tells the story of Black, an African American trans man, who works as a security guard inside an apartment complex in present day Oakland, California.
+The short film tells the story of Black, an African American trans man, who works as a security guard inside an apartment complex in present-day Oakland, California.
 On the night of a 'stud party,' Black is forced to confront his pre-transition past, struggling to make his outside match his inside.